GruberMarkus/Export-RecipientPermissions/docs/README.md

 ### 1.2.29.
 ExportManagementRoleGroupMembers
 Export members of management role groups

+The virtual right 'MemberRecurse' or 'MemberDirect' is used in the export file

-GrantorFilter does not apply to the export of management role groups, but TrusteeFilter does
+GrantorFilter does not apply to the export of management role groups, but TrusteeFilter and ExportFileFilter do

 Default: $true
 ### 1.2.30.
 ExportForwarders